erdosn/dsc-3-26-04-correlation-and-autocorrelation-in-time-series-data-science/README.md

 ## Objectives

 You will be able to:
-- Understand correlation in Time Series
+- Describe correlation in Time Series
 - Plot and discuss the autocorrelation function (ACF) for a time-series
 - Plot and discuss the partial autocorrelation function (PACF) for a time-series
 - Interpret ACF and PACF and Identify use cases both functions